Developing Widgets for EverShop

 name="settings[text]"

-label="Greeting text"
+label="Greeting Message"

 value={text}